 The End-Fed Half-Wave Myth: Why Most EFHWs Are Doing It Wrong

-Why Only Half- and Full-Wave Dual Band Configurations?
+Why Only Half‑ and Full‑Wave Dual‑Band Configurations?

 Because physics matters.

-- unpredictable impedance curves
+- Unpredictable impedance curves

-- poor pattern control
+- Poor pattern control and lobe placement

 Our EFHW Design Philosophy